 In addition, you are going to be required to prove that you have met the criteria for education, exams, and supervised practice.

 Keep in mind that the information that follows should assist you in the process.
-However, if you have any questions regarding the process, make sure to contact the Connecticut Department of Public Health to double check that you’re on the right track.
-Any inquires can be handled by calling 860-509-7603 or sending an email to [email protected].
+However, if you have any questions regarding the process, make sure to contact the Connecticut Department of Public Health to double-check that you’re on the right track.
+Any inquiries can be handled by calling 860-509-7603 or sending an email to [email protected].